top of page

 A volunteer

-In the Summer, in the context of Wayo, our Children's Festival, Jamii was thrilled to work with an amazing team of volunteers.
-Anhar was one of them: she supported her mother treating little ones to henna designs.
+For events such as Wayo, Jamii is thrilled to work with amazing volunteers.
+Back in 2021, Anhar was one of them: she supported her mother treating little ones to henna designs.

 Since Wayo, Anhar has been a part of our two most recent photo exhibits not only taking part in stimulating projects but also accumulating volunteer hours for her résumé as she is anticipating University applications.